sebw/AAP2-ServiceNow/README.md

 Save

-Refresh your Mobile app, you should now see a service section appear in the lower menu.
+Refresh your Mobile app, you should now see a "Services" section appear in the lower menu.

 From your mobile phone, navigate to Services > Software > Provision VM